BasicOrg/odoo_updated_modules/website_blog/README.md

-Odoo Blog
+Odoo Blogs
 ----------

-Write, Design, Promote and Engage with <a href="https://www.odoo.com/app/blog">Odoo Blog</a>.
+Write, Design, Promote and Engage with <a href="https://www.odoo.com/app/blog">Odoo Blogs</a>.

 Express yourself with the Odoo enterprise grade blogging platform.
 Write beautiful blog posts, engage with visitors, translate content and moderate